thx8411/javamelody-prometheus-exporter/README.md

 Before doing this you have to create your own `melodyexporter.yml` file and put it in your classpath (with Tomcat, use ${catalina.home}/common/classes/)

-Afterwards just deploy the war file on an application server or web container of your choice.
-(Tested with Tomcat 7 & Payara 4.1.1, Java EE 6 or above required)
+Afterwards just deploy the war file on an application server or web container of your choice. (tested with Tomcat 7 & Payara 4.1.1, Java EE 6 or above required)

 MelodyExporter also provides an exposed javamelody servlet for self monitoring.